Doja Cat: 2019–2020: Breakthrough with Hot Pink

-2021–2022: Planet Her
+2021: Continued success with Planet Her

 On January 7, 2021, Doja Cat was featured on the single "Best Friend" by rapper Saweetie, and appeared in the accompanying music video.
 The following week, Doja Cat appeared alongside Megan Thee Stallion on the remix of "34+35" by Ariana Grande.
 Following the release of the remix, the song reached a new peak of number two on the Billboard Hot 100.
 In early 2021, Doja's song "Streets" became a sleeper hit after live performances of the song went viral on TikTok.
 TikTok also spawned a viral challenge which uses a mashup of "Streets" and "Put Your Head on My Shoulder" by Paul Anka.
 This caused the song to enter the Billboard Hot 100, where it peaked at number 16.
 Doja Cat was nominated for three awards at the 63rd Annual Grammy Awards: herself for Best New Artist and "Say So" being nominated for Record of the Year and Best Pop Solo Performance.
 In 2021, she was placed on "Times 100 Next" list, which highlights 100 emerging figures, with her write-up being penned by American rapper Lil Nas X.